||The Find Section provides the most current

 ANIMAL WASTE MANAGEMENT ORDINANCES

-- Forest County has
+- Dane County has adopted an animal

-an animal waste management ordinance.B3
+waste management ordinance.B3

 Most Wisconsin counties have adopted an animal waste